etanttila/apluslms.github.io/contribute/styleguides/gettext/index.md

   * In other repositories (at least at the moment), use the English string as the message ID (i.e. default string) and make translations for other languages (e.g. Finnish).

 * Use a translation tool, they format the file correctly.
-  Or run a script which merges the `.po` files, which reformatting.
+  Or run a script which merges the `.po` files and formats them correctly.
 * Do not add line numbers, but add filenames, as it makes simple changes in the git.
   This can be done with the `--add-location=file` option in most gettext tools.
 * No need to set or update meta headers at the top of a `.po` file, as those details are typically available from the git.